probabl-ai/skore-user-test/README.md

 This library is developped by the product team of [Probabl](https://probabl.ai/), the official brand operator of scikit-learn.
 More information about Probabl: [Notion page](https://rhinestone-nigella-aee.notion.site/Get-to-know-Probabl-1318cad47543801cb167f505e1be2b7a).

 In this user test, a Probablr conducts an interview of a data science practitioner about skore, essentially to get some feedback.
-The interviewee does not need to look at skore before the actual meeting, as the goal is to get kind raw feedback such as:
+The interviewee does not need to look at skore before the actual meeting, as the goal is to get raw feedback such as:
 - Is the documentation clear enough?
 - Does the interviewee have a use case for such a product?
 How could Probabl improve skore to make it more useful for its use cases?